 Master's Degree in Paralegal Studies

 Although a master's degree is not required to work as a paralegal, earning one in paralegal studies prepares students for careers that require a strong understanding of the law and how it interacts with societal institutions.
-A graduate holding a master's degree in paralegal studies has the skills to access the law and legal systems, understands legal terminology and can apply the law in various settings.
-Graduates holding a master's degree have a strong grasp of legal concepts and of the legal system overall.
+A graduate holding a master's degree in paralegal studies has the skills to assess the law and legal systems and understands legal terminology.

 Paralegals should be good at interacting with people, such as lawyers, witnesses and clients.
 They should also have good research and computer skills.
 Organization and planning are also important in this field.

-According to the U.S. Bureau of Labor Statistics (BLS), the median yearly salary in May of 2012 for a paralegal or a legal assistant was $46,990.
-The BLS also predicted that these professionals should see an 18% increase in employment opportunities, which is about as fast as average when compared to other careers, from 2010 to 2020 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), the median yearly salary in May of 2014 for a paralegal or a legal assistant was $48,350.
+The BLS also predicted that these professionals should see a 17% increase in employment opportunities, which is about as fast as average when compared to other careers, from 2012 to 2022 (www.bls.gov).